For domestic abuse cases, authorities can employ several types of injunctions to help protect victims…

 Administrative receivership occurs when a business is unable to pay back a creditor, known as a charge holder, from which they received a secured loan, with the creditor gaining security over a business’s assets.
 They have the right to do this under the Property Act 1925, and will usually assess other options, such as requesting a new business plan or asking for increased security from the business, before beginning a receivership process.

-The creditor may then appoint an individual, known as a receiver, who then ‘receives’ the business’s assets and oversees the liquidation process so the creditor can begin to recover their money or reduce their exposure.
-They may sell a portion or all of the business’s assets, sell the business itself, or allow the business to continue to trade.
+The creditor may then appoint a person, called a receiver.
+The receiver takes control of the business’s assets and oversees liquidation.
+This helps the creditor recover money or reduce their risk.
+They may sell a portion or all the business’s assets, sell the business itself, or allow the business to continue to trade.

 The Insolvency Act 1986 provides further limitations on the business, helping to prevent malpractice during the winding up procedure.